 Example #4 – Comparing More than 2 Different Columns

-In this example let’s compare more than 2 different columns for the match in the same row.
+In this example, let’s compare more than 2 different columns for the match in the same row.
 In the below data table, we have to match all three columns in the same row and show the result in column D.

 We will write the below formula in cell D3.

-Drag same formula in other cells.
+Drag the same formula into other cells.

 Example #5 – Finding Matching Cells in the Same Row

-Taking our previous data table, we will write the below formula using OR function in cell D2.
+Taking our previous data table, we will write the below formula using the OR function in cell D2.

-Press Enter.
-Then drag it downwards.
+Press Enter, then drag it downwards.